apache/spark/docs/mllib-dimensionality-reduction.md

 possible, and each succeeding coordinate in turn has the largest variance possible.
 The columns of the rotation matrix are called principal components.
 PCA is used widely in dimensionality reduction.

-MLlib supports PCA for tall-and-skinny matrices stored in row-oriented format.
+MLlib supports PCA for matrices stored in row-oriented format.

 <div class="codetabs">
 <div data-lang="scala" markdown="1">

-The following code demonstrates how to compute principal components on a tall-and-skinny `RowMatrix` and use them to project the vectors into a low-dimensional space.
+The following code demonstrates how to compute principal components on a `RowMatrix` and use them to project the vectors into a low-dimensional space.
-The number of columns should be small, e.g, less than 1000.

 {% highlight scala %}
 import org.apache.spark.mllib.linalg.Matrix